zeiss-microscopy/OAD/ZEN-API/README.md

 > **IMPORTANT**: Please feel free to use your own environment and install only the packages you really need!

-In some case the installation of `betterproto` pre-release from the YML file does not seem to work correctly. if that happens please run:
+In some case the installation of `betterproto` pre-release from the YML file does not seem to work correctly in the past.
+If that happens please run:

 ```powershell
 pip install --pre betterproto==2.0.0b7 betterproto[compiler]==2.0.0b7 -U